swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

     }
 ```

-Here we’re able to contain the error handling logic in individual, small, functions and then compose them with our `data` computation expression,
+Here we're able to contain the error handling logic in individual, small, functions and then compose them with our `data` computation expression,
 which just makes sure none of the `let!` bindings return `Failure`, returning the first failure if there are any.

 Not only did this make for a relatively pleasant experience doing data parsing.
 This also gave us an incremental view of how much of the input